-John Podesta Says Pizzagate Is ‘Fake News’ – Video
+Pizzagate Is ‘Fake News’ According To John Podesta- Video

-John Podesta has spoken about ‘Pizzagate’ publicly for the first time.
+John Podesta spoke out about ‘Pizzagate’ publicly for the first time last year…calling it fake news

-In a recent interview, Podesta, who’s been the central character of the Pizzagate scandal, talks about Pedogate… although he avoids actually saying the words ‘Pedogate’ or ‘pizzagate’.
+In a 2017 interview, Podesta, who’s been the central character of the Pizzagate scandal, talks about Pedogate… although he avoids actually saying the words ‘Pedogate’ or ‘pizzagate’.

 He also squirms while responding to questions about an elite pedophile ring in Washington DC.